Your travel expert

 Targeted birds: Brown-breasted Parakeet, Crested Spinetail, Ochre-breasted Brush Finch, Pale-bellied Tapaculo, Golden-bellied Starfronlet Violet-fronted Brilliant, Green-bellied hummingbird, Orange-eared Tanager, Cliff Flycatcher, Cundinamarca Antpitta, Muisca Antpittas, Ochrebreasted Brushfinch, Brown-breasted Parakeet, Greater Schythebill, White-capped Tanager, Blackcollared Jay, Golden-headed Quetzal and Ocellated Tapaculo

-The Bosque Bavaria, a few kilometres away from our accommodation, is the main observation point for piedmont ecosystems, with more than 350 species of birds, in an altitudinal gradient of between 200 and 800 metres asl.
+Bosque Bavaria, just a few miles from our hotel, is one of the best birding locations in Colombia’s foothill forest ecosystem, containing more than 350 species in an altitudinal gradient of between 200 and 800 masl.
 This private conservation project contrasts drastically with the semi-arid savannah plains around Villavicencio.
-This will be an opportunity to look for different birdlife, barbets, trogons, manakins, tanagers and hornbills.
-We will also have the opportunity to observe a large number of mammals: sloth, capuchin monkey, squirrel saimiri, coati, tayra.
-Return to Villavicencio in the late afternoon.
-Dinner and overnight stay in comfortable hotel in Villavicencio.
+This will be an opportunity to look for barbets, trogons, manakins, tanagers, and toucans.
+We will also be able to observe many mammals: sloth, capuchin monkey, squirrel saimiri, coati, and tayra.
+We will return to Villavicencio in the late afternoon.
+Dinner and overnight stay in a comfortable hotel in Villavicencio.

 Transport and private specialist guide